google-deepmind/open_spiel/docs/contributing.md

 # OpenSpiel visual Graph

 To help you understand better the framework as a whole you can go to [openspielgraph](https://openspielgraph.netlify.app) and use an interactive graph that shows the OpenSpiel repository in a wide and easy to undestand way.

+For a practical example, see one of the reasons OpenSpielGraph was thought of and also how to use OpenSpiel and WebAssembly...

 # Roadmap and Call for Contributions